Central Dry-Mesic Oak-Aspen Forest - MHc26

 - Maintain a stand as would light surface fire to create large-gap habitat for fire-resistant trees.

 Modern MHc26 forests are commonly affected by windthrow, either directly or as a consequence of trees weakened by disease, pests, or accumulated wounding and rot.
-Climate change has increased the frequency and intensity of straight-line damaging winds, thus windthrow is expected to continue as an important disturbance and silvicultural consideration.
-Fire no longer affects the composition of the forest due to suppression efforts, and this has changed these forest more so than logging.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
+Fire no longer affects the composition of the forest due to suppression efforts, and this has changed these forests more so than logging.
 Commercial logging coupled with the lack of surface fire has resulted in MHc26 forests with less quaking aspen, big-toothed aspen, and paper birch and far more sugar maple, basswood, and ironwood than was documented by PLS surveyors in the late 1800s.
 Managing MHc26 stands primarily for big-toothed aspen, or quaking aspen increases the risk of windthrow because these trees are not wind-firm.
 Managing MHc26 stands in the absence of surface fire increases the risk of losing white pine, red pine, white oak, bur oak, or northern red oak as potential crop trees.

 Silvicultural Strategy for re-initiating MHc26 forests as would severe windthrow